dysmon/jenkins-python-job/README.md

-# Jenkins with Python Integration
+# Jenkins in Docker with Python Integration

 This project sets up a Jenkins container with Python installed, allowing Python scripts to run within Jenkins jobs.